w3c/wai-people-use-web/_people-use-web/index.md

 *How do people who cannot move their arms use your website?
 What about people who cannot see well or at all?
 Or people who have difficulty hearing or understanding, or have other disabilities?*

-This resource introduces how people with disabilities, including people with age-related impairments, use the Web.
-It describes tools and approaches that people with different kinds of disabilities use to browse the Web and the barriers they encounter due to poor design.
+This resource introduces how people with disabilities use the Web.
+It describes tools and approaches that people with different kinds of disabilities, including people with age-related impairments, use to browse the Web.
+It illustrates barriers people may encounter due to poor design.
 It helps developers, designers, and others to understand the principles for creating accessible websites, web applications, browsers, and other web tools.

 ## This resource includes the following pages